Early College Program Overview

 Early College is a free, structured program of study allowing students to earn a high school diploma and up to 58 units of transferable college credit with the goal of completing the UC/CSU Intersegmental General Education Transfer Curriculum, having the possibility of earning additional units to obtain an Associate's degree, and earning a graduation seal of recognition.
 Students in the Early College Program will earn college credit during the school day while simultaneously earning high school credit.
 Students will also receive free, in-class tutoring.
 Early College students are exempt from payment of registration, tuition, books and laboratory fees.

 MINIMUM ADMISSIONS REQUIREMENTS: (Not to be submitted with application.
-These requirements will be verified through the district office). *= Applicants for the program are selected based on a ranking average (4.0 scale) of their Total Non-weighted GPA, Common Writing Assessment Score, 7th Grade SBAC ELA and SBAC Math scores.
+These requirements will be verified through the district office).

 - Successful completion of 8th grade courses